 You may want to have someone stay with you in your home for the first week.

 If you are feeling depressed, talk with your family and friends.
-Ask your doctor about getting help from a counselor.
+Ask your provider about getting help from a counselor.

 Continue to take all your medicines for your heart, diabetes, high blood pressure, or any other conditions you have.

-Stay active during your recovery, but be sure to start slowly.
+Stay active during your recovery, but start slowly.
 Ask your doctor how active you should be.

-You may be referred to a cardiac rehabilitation program, where you will receive information and counseling about activity, diet, and exercise.
+You may be referred to a cardiac rehabilitation program.
+You will get information and counseling about activity, diet, and exercise.

 Minimally invasive direct coronary artery bypass - discharge; MIDCAB - discharge; Robot assisted coronary artery bypass - discharge; RACAB - discharge; Keyhole heart surgery - discharge